-Section 9 Life-Course Savings Scheme Transitional Arrangement
+Section 3 Life-Course Savings Scheme Transitional Arrangement

-Article B.17 Life-course savings scheme transitional provision
+Article B.7 Life-course savings scheme transitional provision

-- 1. The taking of life-course savings leave under Articles B.18 and B.19 is only possible for employees who have a savings balance at a life-course savings institution on 31 December 2011. - 2.
-No longer applicable - 3.
+1. The taking of life-course savings leave under Articles B.18 and B.19 is only possible for employees who have a savings balance at a life-course savings institution on 31 December 2011.

 In the case of a savings balance of at least € 3,000 as at 31 December 2011, the balance must be withdrawn before 1 January 2022 and the employee may continue to deposit.

-Article B.18 Life-course savings scheme
+Article B.8 Life-course savings scheme